Pinpointing Physical Solutions in Y(4230) Decays: Abstract

 \section{Abstract}

 To resolve ambiguities from multiple solutions in experimental measurements, we construct a $\chi^2$ function incorporating constraints such as isospin conservation and amplitude relations.
-By minimizing the global $\chi^2$, we identify physical solutions for seven hidden-charm decay channels of $Y(4230)$, revealing a small strange quark component.
-Crucially, the physical solution for $Y(4230) \to \pi^{+}\pi^{-} J/\psi$ corresponds to the smallest among four experimental solutions, potentially significantly modifying inputs for theoretical calculations.
+By minimizing the global $\chi^2$, we identify physical solutions for seven hidden-charm decay channels of $Y(4230)$.
+Crucially, the physical solution for $Y(4230) \to \pi^{+}\pi^{-} J/\psi$ corresponds to the largest among four experimental solutions, potentially modifying inputs for theoretical calculations.
 Additionally, we predict $\Gamma_{ee}\mathcal{B}(Y(4230) \to \pi^{+}\pi^{-} \psip)$ based on our results, acknowledging substantial uncertainties in current measurements.

 Since its observation, the vector resonance $Y(4230)$ (also referred to as $Y(4260)$ or $\psi(4230)$) has been regarded as a promising exotic charmonium-like candidate~\cite{BaBar:2005hhc}.
 Numerous studies have investigated its nature, proposing various interpretations such as a conventional charmonium state~\cite{ccbar3,ccbar6}, a hadronic molecule ($D_{1} \bar{D} + \text{c.c.}$ or $D_0 \bar{D}^* + \text{c.c.}$)~\cite{molecule,dd2,dd3,dd4,dd5,dd6,dd7,dd9,dd10,Quantum}, a tetraquark state $c q \bar{c} \bar{q}$ ($q = u,\ d,\ \text{or}\ s$)~\cite{fourquark1,fourquark2,fourquark3,fourquark4,fourquark5,fourquark8}, a $c\bar{c}$-gluon hybrid state~\cite{hybrid,hy1,hy3,hy6}, mixed charmonium-tetraquark or charmonium-molecule states~\cite{fourquark6,fourquark7,dd8}, a $\rho \chi_{c1}$ or $\omega \chi_{c1}$ molecule~\cite{Liu:2005ay,dd11}, and non-resonant explanations~\cite{ccbar4,ccbar5}.
 Nevertheless, a consensus regarding its exact structure has yet to be reached.